harbour/core/README.md

 - Submit a change:
   1. Fork Harbour
   2. Create a branch: `git checkout -b my_mod`
+  3. Do commit pre-check and new log entry: `hbrun bin/commit`
-  3. Commit your changes: `git commit -am "Added my feature"`
+  4. Commit your changes: `git commit -am "Added my feature"`
-  4. Push to the branch: `git push origin my_mod`
+  5. Push to the branch: `git push origin my_mod`
-  5. Open a Pull Request
+  6. Open a Pull Request
-- Always use the same coding/formatting style as you find in the files you're patching.
-The easiest way to achieve this is to use these commands to format your sources:
+- Always use the same coding/formatting style as you find in the files you're modifying.
+The easiest way to achieve this is to use these commands to format the sources:

         $ uncrustify -c <harbour_dir>/bin/harbour.ucf <source(.c|.h)>
         $ <harbour_dir>/bin/hbformat <source(.prg|.hb|.ch)>